codifynw/codyscapes/README.md

 27. Purchase Link Logic and layout
 28. Add arrows to fullscreen images
 29. Down res static assets on home screen
+30. Take away arrows on 1 and last.